GMAT Canada Registration - Information for Canadian Test Registrants

 For more information about the GMAC, visit the GMAC website.

-GMAT scores are used by more than 4,000 graduate management programs at almost 1,800 schools.
+GMAT scores are used by more than 6,000 graduate management programs at more than 2,100 schools.
 The GMAT is conducted entirely in English, all instructions are provided in English, and all responses must be entered using standard American English characters.

 For more information about the GMAT, visit the MBA website.